-Except as noted below, prior to the effective date of this offering, our directors, executive officers and current stockholders will agree with the underwriter that for a period of 180 days following the date of the final prospectus related to this offering, they will not offer, sell, assign, transfer, pledge, contract to sell or otherwise dispose of or hedge any of our shares of common stock or any securities convertible into or exchangeable for our shares of common stock.
-We have entered into a similar agreement with the underwriter that we will not issue additional shares (with the exception of shares pursuant to the over-allotment option) of our common stock before the end of the 180 day period following the date of the final prospectus related to this offering, other than with respect to our issuing shares pursuant to employee benefit plans, qualified option plans or other employee compensation plans already in existence, or pursuant to currently outstanding options, warrants or other rights to acquire shares of our common stock.
-The underwriter may, in its sole discretion, at any time without prior notice, release all or any portion of the shares from the restrictions in any such agreements.
-In determining whether to release shares from the restrictions, the underwriter may consider, among other factors, the financial circumstances applicable to a director's, executive officer's or stockholder's request to release shares and the number of shares that such director, executive officer or stockholder requests to be released.
-There are no agreements between the underwriter and us or any of our directors, executive officers or stockholders releasing us or them from such agreements before the expiration of the 180 day period.
+Except as noted below, prior to the effective date of this offering, our directors, executive officers and current stockholders will agree with The Oak Ridge Financial Services Group, Inc, as representative of the underwriters, that for a period of 180 days following the date of the final prospectus related to this offering, they will not offer, sell, assign, transfer, pledge, contract to sell or otherwise dispose of or hedge any of our shares of common stock or any securities convertible into or exchangeable for our shares of common stock.
+We have entered into a similar agreement with the underwriters that we will not issue additional shares (with the exception of shares pursuant to the over-allotment option) of our common stock before the end of the 180 day period following the date of the final prospectus related to this offering, other than with respect to our issuing shares pursuant to employee benefit plans, qualified option plans or other employee compensation plans already in existence, or pursuant to currently outstanding options, warrants or other rights to acquire shares of our common stock.
+The representative may, in its sole discretion, at any time without prior notice, release all or any portion of the shares from the restrictions in any such agreements.
+In determining whether to release shares from the restrictions, the representative may consider, among other factors, the financial circumstances applicable to a director's, executive officer's or stockholder's request to release shares and the number of shares that such director, executive officer or stockholder requests to be released.
+There are no agreements between the representative and us or any of our directors, executive officers or stockholders releasing us or them from such agreements before the expiration of the 180 day period.